kalrish/aws-music/ec2/README.md

        7. Prepare the volumes.

-           The worker and the server systems expect a certain directory hierarchy on the volumes.
+           The worker and server systems expect a certain directory hierarchy on the volumes.
+The volume manager AMI contains scripts to prepare.

                $  music-prepare_volume-sources /mnt/music/sources
                $  music-prepare_volume-builds  /mnt/music/builds